This is the multi-page printable view of this section. Click here to print.

 Glossary of relevant terminology.

-Column chunk: A chunk of the data for a particular column.
-These live in a particular row group and is guaranteed to be contiguous in the file.
+• Column chunk: A chunk of the data for a particular column.
+They live in a particular row group and are guaranteed to be contiguous in the file.

-Page: Column chunks are divided up into pages.
+• Page: Column chunks are divided up into pages.
 A page is conceptually an indivisible unit (in terms of compression and encoding).
-There can be multiple page types which is interleaved in a column chunk.
+There can be multiple page types which are interleaved in a column chunk.

 Hierarchically, a file consists of one or more row groups.
 A row group contains exactly one column chunk per column.
 Column chunks contain one or more pages.